r-forge/exams/jekyll/_posts/tutorials/2017-09-10-first_steps.md

 [Sweave](http://leisch.userweb.mwn.de/Sweave/).

 In the following, a first session should help new R/exams users to explore the materials available and get a feeling for the workflow.
-Furthremore, two [exercise templates]({{ site.url }}/templates/) are shown in more detail:
+Furthermore, two [exercise templates]({{ site.url }}/templates/) are shown in more detail:

 - [swisscapital]({{ site.url }}/templates/swisscapital/): A static single-choice